 A face seal establishes sealing between the backup ring and the pressure housing.
 Together, the rotary seal and the face seal retain the high-pressure lubricant within the pressure housing.

 The metal backup ring is located axially by a bulkhead.
 An inner balancing seal and an outer balancing seal establish sealing between the bulkhead and the metal backup ring.
-The face seal and the inner and outer balancing seals are specially designed to handle extreme pressure.
+The face seal and the inner and outer balancing seals are specially designed high pressure seals.

-The pressure of the lubricant acts over the sealed area created by the rotary seal and the face seal.
+The pressure of the lubricant acts over the sealed area defined by the rotary seal and the face seal.
 This produces a hydraulic force acting downward on the backup ring.

 The upward hydraulic force and the downward hydraulic force are substantially equal.
 As a result, the forces counteract one another, and the net hydraulic thrust acting on the backup ring is substantially zero.
 This axial force balance allows the backup ring and the rotary seal to move laterally to follow shaft runout.
 An anti‐rotation tang prevents the backup ring from turning with the shaft.
 The tang is not shown in Figure 3.

 We offer rotary seals that are specially designed for high pressure service.
-During rotation, a wavy geometry on the seal pumps a film of oil between the seal and the shaft, and into the clearance between the shaft and the backup ring.
+During rotation, a wavy geometry on the dynamic lip of the seal pumps a film of oil between the seal and the shaft, and into the clearance between the shaft and the backup ring.
 This reduces seal friction and seal-generated heat and lubricates the backup ring.